pursuit-curriculum/unit-front-end-web-development/intro-to-css/readme.md

 }
 ```

 There are some built-in fonts.
 Like `serif`, a generic font with small decorations on the edges of the letters.
 Or sans-serif, which is a more minimalist font.
-Some other common ones are `cursive` and possibly `fantasy`.
-These built-in fonts can vary tremendously depending on the user's machine.
+Some other common ones are `cursive` and possibly `fantasy` (depedning on the built-in fonts on your computer, Macs typically have `fantasy`).
+These built-in fonts can also vary tremendously depending on the user's machine.

 #### Font size

 Font sizes can be changed with the `font-size` property.
 There are two main ways to size fonts.
-One is with pixels `px`, and the other is with `em`, a relative size. `em` is more modern and can provide better consistency across browsers.
+One is with pixels `px`, and the other is with `em`, a relative size. `em` is more modern and can provide better consistency across browsers, while px tends to feel more intutive to people.
 Users will have a set default font-size (usually around 16px) in their browser.
 Whatever their default is, it will be what 1em is for them.
 Then 0.5em would be 8px, and 23m would be 32px.

 ```css
 p {